-Mixed millet Pongal recipe is filling, healthy, protein-rich and a diabetic friendly and an easy to prepare.
+Mixed millet Pongal is healthy, protein-rich, a diabetic friendly and an easy to prepare recipe.
 Millets are rich in fiber, low in cholesterol and are gluten-free.
 I have used mixed millets – Kodo millet, proso millet, fox millet and Barnyard Millet with split green moong dal, which turned much tastier than Rice Pongal.
 It can be had for breakfast or for dinner also.
 Millets are loaded with nutritional health benefits you get high protein, a low-calorie food that is packed with vitamins and minerals.
 Do include millets in your daily diet for more health benefits to stay healthy.

 Ingredients to cook –